Stay Eat Events Weather Beaches

 - A famous scene in the movie where Sloth utters the iconic “Are you hungry?
 I got a Baby Ruth,” was actually supposed to be an Almond Joy in the original storyboard.

-- The original plan for the dilapidated restaurant hideout was that there would be a graveyard surrounding that.
+- The original plan for the dilapidated restaurant hideout was that there would be a graveyard surrounding it.
 This was scrapped because writers later agreed it wouldn't be realistic to have a cemetery in front of a restaurant.
 However, think how history might be different if producers asked state parks to also build a cemetery on top of Ecola?

 - Actor Jeff Cohen (Chunk) was apparently displeased there was only one McDonald's in Astoria.